chrisogeek/chrisogeek/README.md

   <img width="340" height="200" src="https://github.com/chrisogeek/chrisogeek/blob/master/giphy.gif">
 </p>

-I'm a UI Designer and Frontend Developer.
+I'm a UX/UI Designer and Frontend Developer.
 I love making podcast and videogame streaming.
 My work is focused on design digital products and the convergence between the business idea, the user interface and the code.

 * 🚀 [click to see my Behance](https://www.behance.net/christianortiz7)
 * 📫 [click to see my Linkedin](https://www.linkedin.com/in/christianortiztorres/)